 “Just fucking turn around and start moving.
 Forget the other flashlight.”

 I turned, felt with my hands, found the hole and duck-crawled through.
-Delancy’s hand stayed on my shoulder the whole time, slightly pushing me forward, but I didn’t feel the usual warm knot at my core.
+Delaney's hand stayed on my shoulder the whole time, slightly pushing me forward.
 I got through the hole and felt the narrow walls to stand up.
 Too quick, I cracked my head on the low ceiling and felt the sting of clay or dirt getting into a cut.
-Delancy’s hand had slid down to my leg as I stood up, and the pressure he was putting on me to move was more than just a suggestion.
-I reached down and grabbed his shoulder as he came through.
-For a second, I thought I’d feel bare skin and discover not Delancy but whatever I’d seen in the cave.
-But my fist gripped winter coat and I almost sighed.
-Once he was on his feet, I reached up to feel the cut on my own head.
+Delaney's hand had slid down to my leg as I stood up, and the pressure he was putting on me to move was more than just a suggestion.
+I reached down and grabbed his shoulder as he came through and was glad to feel his coat and not bare skin.
+My head still stung and I reached up to feel the cut.

-“Move,” he hissed in my ear, yanking my arm down and using it to lever me forward.
+“Move,” he hissed in my ear.
+So I did.
 The narrow walls scratched at my hands as I felt along.
 He dropped his flashlight and put both hands on my shoulders to push me forward.
-The flashlight rolled behind us and I swear it sputtered out.

 The cave entrance came up quick.
 Outside, he didn't say anything.
 His hands were still on my shoulders, and he steered me towards the nearest shore.
 I couldn't see his face but I was sure he kept glancing back at the cave entrance.
 I didn't need to look back myself.
 I was sure the face I'd seen would be there if I looked back.